livelybug/nof1-tracker-rust/README.md

 # nof1-tracker-rust

-This is the Rust implementation of the Nof1 AI Agent follow-trading CLI tool.
+This is the Rust implementation of the [Nof1 AI Agent follow-trading CLI](https://github.com/terryso/nof1-tracker).

 ## 🚀 Quick Start